 Copyright fees can make course-packs very expensive!
-The EMU Library may already be paying for an electronic subscription to the journals (sometimes a hefty institutional price!)
+The EMU Library may already be paying for an electronic subscription to the journals (usually at a high institutional price.)

 It's fair use to link students to electronic articles in the EMU Library's collection.
 Here are some tips for doing so successfully:

 1.)
 Link to articles

 Linking to articles is always fair use.
 Uploading or distributing copies is fair use some of the time.

 2.)
 Choose a link to JSTOR or to the electronic journal subscription when possible.

 The EMU Library owns some electronic journals; and has only access to others.
 When the library owns the article, it won't disappear.
-The articles in aggregator databases, such as ProQuest, fall in the access category; articles from the journal publishers can fall in the own or the access category.
+The articles in aggregator databases, such as ProQuest or EBSCO, fall in the access category; articles from the journal publishers can fall in the own or the access category.
 It doesn't happen frequently, but access only articles can disappear from our collection.
 JSTOR articles are an especially stable option.

 3.)
 Use a stable link that includes the proxy prefix for access with a my.emich login